Key highlights

 Dedicated hosting

-A dedicated server provides maximum security because you alone user the entire server.
+A dedicated server provides maximum security because you are the sole user of the entire server.
 This means no risk of cross-site contamination or shared security threats.
-Dedicated hosting is ideal for websites handling customer transactions, financial data, healthcare records or other confidential information.
+Dedicated hosting is ideal for websites that handle customer transactions, financial data, healthcare records or other confidential information.

 Additionally, you have full control over implementing custom security measures, encryption and advanced firewalls tailored to your needs.